ExitValue.ai

 What Is Your Restaurant Worth?

 Restaurant valuations vary enormously by concept, ownership structure, and unit economics.
-Single-unit operators sell for 2-3.5x SDE.
-Multi-unit franchise operators command 4-7x EBITDA.
+Single-unit operators sell for an SDE-multiple range.
+Multi-unit franchise operators command platform-tier earnings multiples.

 +15-25%